bmvdgeijn/WASP/CHT/README.bam2h5.md

     counts are randomly assigned to ONE of overlapping SNPs (regardless of their genotype).

-* --samples SAMPLES_TXT_FILE [optional]

-    Path to text file containing a list of individual identifiers.
-The ordering of individuals must be consistent with the haplotype file.
-The samples file is assumed to have one identifier per line in the first column (other columns are ignored).

 * --individual INDIVIDUAL [optional]

     Identifier for individual, used to determine which